-The model exploits the observed responses $S_t Y_t$ while keeping the full structure on the other parts of the model, including regressors, spatial connectivity, and heterogeneity.
+The model exploits the observed responses S_tY_t while maintaining the full structure in the other parts of the model, including regressors, spatial connectivity, and heterogeneity.
 Wang and Lee (2013) studied a simpler model ($\rho_0 = 0$) under RE and CRE specifications.
 They pointed out the difficulty in estimating a general model under FE specification.
-Zhou et al. (2022) introduced an estimation method for a different SPD-MR model.
+Zhou et al. (2022) studied a model with response for each unit following a pure AR(1) process.
+Liu et al. (2023) studied a dynamic SPD-MR model without μ_0 , α_0 and ρ_0 .

 In this paper, we focus on the FE specification of Model (1.2) to fill in a major gap in the SPD-MR literature.
 We contribute to the literature by introducing a general M-estimation framework for model estimation and a novel corrected plug-in method for model inference, both taking into account the estimation of fixed effects.
 The proposed methods are then extended to allow for serial correlation.
 Consistency and asymptotic normality of the proposed M-estimators are established, and consistency of the proposed corrected plug-in estimators is proved.
-An empirical illustration is given using US state tax competition data.
 Monte Carlo results show that the proposed methods perform very well in finite samples and that "discarding" the observations with missing responses can give misleading results.
-Our methods apply to matrix exponential spatial specification and can be further extended to include higher-order spatial effects, etc.
+An empirical application of our methods to US tax competition data points to the existence of tax competition and path dependence in US state taxes.
+Our methods apply to matrix exponential spatial specification and can be extended to include higher-order spatial effects, etc.